stacks-network/stacks-core/sip/sip-003-peer-network.md

 offline, and (2) to make inferences about the global connectivity of the peer graph.
-A peer can't crawl each and every other peer in the frontier set (this would be too expensive), but a peer can infer over time which nodes and edges are likely to be online.
-The set of peers thought to be online is called the _fresh frontier set_.
+A peer can't crawl each and every other peer in the frontier set (this would be too expensive), but a peer can infer over time which nodes and edges are likely to be online by examining its fresh frontier set.

-The fresh frontier set is used to estimate the connectivity of the peer network in terms of the _autonomous systems_ that host them.
-All that a peer needs to know about remote peers in the fresh frontier set is that they are likely to be online; it does _not_ need to know their current public keys and block inventories.
-That said, a peer remembers the following information for peers in its frontier:

-* the time it was inserted into the frontier (`T-insert`)
-* the time it was last successfully contacted (`T-contact`)
-* the number of times it has been successfully contacted in the last 10 days (`C-success`)
-* the number of times it has failed to respond in the last 10 days (`C-failure`)

-A peer is considered to be in the fresh frontier set if the following are true:

-* `T-contact` is less than 10 days ago.
-* `C-success / (C-success + C-failure) >= 0.5`: the peer replied at least 50% of the time in the last 10 days if this peer contacted it.

-The frontier set grows whenever new neighbors are discovered.
-A neighbor inserted deterministically into the frontier set by hashing its address with a peer-specific secret and the values `0` through `8` in order to identify eight slots into which its address can be inserted.
+The frontier set grows whenever new neighbors are discovered, but it is not infinitely large.
+Frontier nodes are stored in a bound-sized hash table on disk.
+A neighbor inserted deterministically into the frontier set by hashing its address with a peer-specific secret and the values `0` through `7` in order to identify eight slots into which its address can be inserted.
 If any of the resulting slots are empty, the peer is added to the frontier.

-The frontier set is large, but not infinite.
 As more peers are discovered, it becomes possible that a newly-discovered peer cannot be inserted determinstically.
 This will become more likely than not to happen once the frontier set has `8 * sqrt(F)` slots full, where `F` is the maximum size of the frontier.
 In such cases, a random existing peer in one of the slots is chosen for possible eviction, but only if it is offline.
-The peer will attempt to ping or (if its data is expired) handshake with the existing peer before evicting it, and if it responds, the new node is discarded and no eviction takes place.
+The peer will attempt to handshake with the existing peer before evicting it, and if it responds with a `HandshakeAccept`, the new node is discarded and no eviction takes place.

-Insertion and deletion are deterministic (and in deletion's case, predicated on a failure to ping) in order to prevent a malicious remote peer from filling up the frontier set with junk.
-The ping-then-evict test is in place also to prevent peers with a longer uptime from being easily replaced by short-lived peers.
+Insertion and deletion are deterministic (and in deletion's case, predicated on a failure to ping) in order to prevent malicious remote peers from filling up the frontier set with junk without first acquiring the requisite IP addresses and learning the victim's peer-specific secret nonce.
+The handshake-then-evict test is in place also to prevent peers with a longer uptime from being easily replaced by short-lived peers.

 **Mapping the Peer Network**